 On the bright side, as you go along in your journey, you will learn if you’re open to learning.
 You will develop effective ways to solve even the most taxing issues at hand.

-I mean, think about how much brainstorming and problem solving Mark Zuckerburg or Elon Musk had to do in establishing their company and how they were able to overcome problems, especially when no one knew who they were.
+I mean, think about how much brainstorming and problem solving Mark Zuckerburg or Elon Musk had to do in establishing their companies and how they were able to overcome problems, especially when no one knew who they were.

 You will find your way.
 The most important thing is don’t give up.